Bloeckchengrafik/ftConvention2022/cpp/3_MotorSwitch.md

 - Connect a 9V power supply to PWR.
 - Connect the ftSwarm via USB cable with your computer.

-Start you Arduino IDE.
-Select `ESP32 Dev Module` in `Tools\Board\ESP32 Arduino` and the serial port of your device in `Tools\Port`.
-Write the following code and upload it to your device.
+Write the following code or use the example files.
+Upload it to your device.
 Whenever you press your switch, the motor starts running.
 If you release the switch, the motor stops.

 ```cpp
 #include <ftSwarm.h>